Tips for Implementing Electronic Document and Record Management Systems (eDRMS)

 - Encourage discussion, questions, and feedback; better to know upfront if the training isn’t adequately preparing your team

 - Where possible, break training up into smaller sessions that are easier to digest

 - Develop step-by-step support guides to supplement the training sessions

 - Have support personnel available to ‘floor walk’ and provide ad-hoc support

 - Offer follow up training or Q&A sessions

-There are a great number of benefits organisations will realise when adopting and implementing an electronic document and records management system.
+There are a great number of benefits organisations will realise when adopting and implementing electronic document and records management systems.
 These include improved information governance and legislative compliance, increased document security and control, improved operational efficiency, automation and collaboration to name a few.
 However, it is an intricate process with numerous opportunities for key steps to be missed, or for things (big and small) to go wrong.